tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 The most noteworthy song on this album is [The Good Thing](https://www.youtube.com/watch?v=kMCMudxTTQE).
 This song is also purposely abstract, and does not go into any sort of detail about exactly what "The Good Thing" is.

-It's a great song for helping one overcome "difficult situations" and assures the listener a "A straight line exists between [us] and the good thing."
+It's a great song for helping to overcome "difficult situations" and assures the listener a "A straight line exists between [us] and the good thing."
 We are left to fill in the blanks with the specifics that apply to our own lives in the current moment.